ferreirarubens/scss-layout/README.md

 # SCSS LAYOUTS
+## A SCSS lib to make easy the apply some syles using css classes.

 Check the [CHANGELOG](CHANGELOG.md) for the latest changes.

-SCSS file to make easy the apply some syles using css classes.

 - margin
 - padding
+- height
+- width
+- display flex

 ## Instalation